ahmadiq01/GOAT--Govt-Application-Tracking-System--Backend/API_DOCUMENTATION.md

 2. **User Updates**: If a user already exists but is missing name or address, these will be updated when they submit a new application.

-3. **Authentication**: Most endpoints require a valid JWT token obtained from the login endpoint.
+3. **Authentication**: Most endpoints require a valid JWT token obtained from the login endpoint, except for the user details endpoint which is publicly accessible.

 4. **Role-Based Access**:
    - Regular users can only view their own applications
    - Admin/Superadmin users can view all applications and manage the system
+   - User details endpoint is publicly accessible for quick user lookups

 5. **File Uploads**: Files are stored in AWS S3 and the URLs are returned for use in applications.